jwulf/letsencrypt-nginx-sidecar/README.md

 ## Use

-- Configure your webapp container in [docker-compose.yml](docker-compose.yml).
+- Configure your webapp container(s) in [docker-compose.yml](docker-compose.yml).
 Make sure the webapp listens on port 80.
 The sidecar will listen on the container host port 443 and proxy traffic using a LetsEncrypt certificate that it will get.
 - Start your webapp with `docker-compose up -d`
 - Now start the sidecar with `cd sidecar && docker-compose up -d`